Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Background and Related Work

 The present work addresses a different problem: \textit{cost efficiency under variable load}.
 PP5GS optimizes \textit{performance} while retaining always-on deployments; Serverless5GC optimizes \textit{cost} by mapping procedure-based decomposition onto a serverless model where functions scale to zero.
 This distinction is critical for private networks and edge deployments where traffic is sporadic.

-In terms of scope, Cloud5GC covers only 5~NFs on proprietary infrastructure without N2 support or baseline comparisons.
+In terms of scope, Cloud5GC covers only the Registration procedure on proprietary infrastructure, delegates SCTP to an on-premises gateway, and provides no baseline comparisons.
 Serverless5GC provides: (1)~a vendor-independent implementation with 31 functions across 12 NFs on open-source infrastructure (OpenFaaS/K3s); (2)~an SCTP/NGAP proxy for standard N2 connectivity; (3)~Release~17 NF coverage including NSACF; and (4)~a comparative evaluation against Open5GS and free5GC.
 Table~\ref{tab:related-work} summarizes these distinctions.